Help & Documentation

 - Ensure that the

-directory is located outside of the publicly accessiblepublic_html
+/private_myetldirectory is located outside of the publicly accessiblepublic_htmldirectory.

 Once the installation is complete: